Schedule Annual Maintenance

-Many homeowners feel that if their foundation is cracked or damaged, the logical thing to do is to replace it.
+Many homeowners feel that when a home has foundation cracks or structural damage, the logical thing to do is to replace it.
 However, as with most home repairs, it's important to consider ALL your options if you want to get the most for your money and the least disruption of daily family life.

-Soil layers tell a story at this building site Minnetonka.
+Soil layers tell a story at this building site Lakeville.

 The different types of soil around a foundation will behave in different ways as temperature and moisture conditions change, possibly affecting the condition of the foundation.

 In a nutshell, foundation settlement is the movement your home experiences when the soil beneath it shrinks, settles, or can no longer support the structure's weight.

 Changes that occur in those soils -- such as drying & shrinking, wetting & softening, compacting, and swelling -- all affect the stability, strength, and overall condition of your foundation.

 A foundation with buckling and bowing walls is demonstrating the damage caused by expansive soils.
 When clay-rich soils absorb moisture, their volume increases dramatically.

 This can increase pressure on your home's foundation walls by thousands of pounds, causing walls to bow and buckle inward.